The hardest part of drawing a face is using the right proportions.

-Practice this a few times and, you’ll see that, soon, drawing just the head will be as easy as tying your own shoes!
+Practice this a few times and, you’ll see that, soon, drawing just the face will be as easy as tying your own shoes!

 Buckle up and get your sketchbook ready.
 We’re doing this!